Meet the Therapist: Andreea Fagetan

 How does psychosynthesis help with anxiety, social interactions, identity issues, depression, low self-esteem, low confidence?

-I use a mix of talking therapy and creative techniques, like drawing, dream exploration, guided imagery, and mindfulness meditation.
-The use of creative techniques can help the client to connect with their unconscious material in a way that is meaningful and specific to them; and mindfulness meditation can help the client to handle their anxiety.
+Psychosynthesis is a mix of talking therapy and creative techniques.
+Creative techniques can help the client to connect with their unconscious material in a way that is meaningful and specific to them.
+I also like to use meditation and Reiki in my work if the client is open to it.

-I aim to guide the client to expand their awareness, which can help them to see their struggles from a different perspective, to become aware of how they see themselves, how they interact with the world around them, and to feel empowered to make different choices in their life.
+Psychosynthesis is a holistic approach, so there is a focus on the connection between the mind, body, and feelings.
+My aim as a psychosynthesis therapist is to help the client expand their awareness.
+Guide them to see their struggles from a different perspective, to become aware of how they see themselves, how they interact with the world around them, and what are the old narratives stopping them from making empowered choices in their life.

 What do you like about being a therapist?